Helsinki Metro: Network

-The metro is designed as a core transport facility, which means that extensive feeder bus transport links are provided between the stations and the surrounding districts.
+The metro is designed as a core transport route, which means that extensive feeder bus transport links are provided between the stations and the surrounding districts.
 Taking a feeder bus to the metro is often the only option to get to the city centre from some districts.
 For example, since the construction of the metro, all daytime bus routes from the islands of Laajasalo terminate at the Herttoniemi metro station with no through routes from Laajasalo to the centre of Helsinki.

 Lines

-The Helsinki Metro is operated as two lines notionally called M1 and M2, although these designations only appear on some trains and not at all on platform displays.
+The Helsinki Metro is operated as two lines called M1 and M2, although these designations are not universally applied.